sous-chefs/redisio/README.md

 Recipes
 -------

+* configure - This recipe is used to configure redis.
 * default - This is used to install the pre-requisites for building redis, and to make the LWRPs available
 * disable - This recipe can be used to disable the redis service and remove it from runlevels
 * enable - This recipe can be used to enable the redis services and add it to runlevels
-* install - This recipe is used to install AND configure redis.
-The name is a little misleading, sorry :)
+* install - This recipe is used to install redis.
 * redis_gem - This recipe can be used to install the redis ruby gem
 * uninstall - This recipe can be used to remove the configuration files and redis binaries